 I am grateful for the love and wisdom contained in vibrational essences.
 I feel that they have the unique ability to find our personal emotional patterns that are causing us to not experience our highest potential and joy.

 Essences are an experience.
-They support looking into our darkest fears while they bring light and wisdom to the fears, showing us our strengths as we heal.
+They support looking into our darkest subconscious fears and instincts while they bring light and wisdom to the fears, showing us our strengths as we heal.
 No matter how dark and sad you may feel, vibrational essences can and do show you where to find your joy and health.